Joan Turner: Personal life

 Her first husband was (William Hugh) Christopher Page of Lincoln, the grandson of Thomas Edmund Maynard-Page.
 He had divorced his first wife, Nancy Page, in November 1945.
 He married Joan Turner the next year.

 By 1953 they lived at Heath House, on Cross O'Cliff Hill in Bracebridge Heath.
-On 26 June 1953 they had a daughter Anne Therese.
+On 26 June 1953 they had a daughter, Anne Therese.
 Anne Therese was christened at St Hugh's Church, Lincoln on Sunday 19 July 1953.
 On 19 June 1955, they had another daughter, (Pauline) Joanna, at Bromhead Nursing Home.

 In 1957 she had a nervous breakdown.
 By the early 1960s they lived at Aisthorpe Hall in Aisthorpe, north of Lincoln.

-In June 1963 she married 37-year-old Leslie Edward Cocks, at St Marylebone register office,with whom she lived with at Sanderstead in the Surrey hills.
-They divorced on Tuesday 7 November 1967.
+In June 1963 she married 37-year-old Leslie Edward Cocks, at St Marylebone register office, with whom she lived with at Sanderstead in the Surrey hills.
+They divorced on 7 November 1967.
 He would go on to produce New Faces.

 Her daughter Anne Page lived at the Manor House in Waddington in 1970, attending the sixth form of Christ's Hospital Girls' High School, gaining English A-level in 1971.
 Both daughters also attended St Joseph's Convent RC school.